 [Clause 5 inserted by No. 8 of 2005 s.
 62.]

-6. Minister may declare clauses 3 and 5 inapplicable
+6. Minister may declare cl.
+3 and 5 inapplicable

 (1) The Minister may, on the application of a member of the Senate, by writing declare that clause 3 or 5 or both of them do not apply in relation to a specified matter either generally or in voting on particular resolutions.